cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/index.rst

 a cluster, specify schema, or run interactive queries using Impala with CDAP for faster results.

+The Navigator Integration App is an application built by the team at Cask for bridging CDAP Metadata with Cloudera's data management tool, Navigator.
+The Navigator Integration App is a CDAP-native application that uses a real-time flow to fetch the CDAP Metadata and write it to Cloudera Navigator.

 **CDAP** |bold-version| is certified on Cloudera 5.